Apprenticeship programs at the Department of National Defence

 To apply:

-2. Include all certificates of education and high school transcripts.
+- Include all certificates of education and high school graduation.

 Student Apprenticeship Program

-High School Students work for DND as apprentice trainees over the summer holidays and spring breaks to build a career in naval repair work.
+High School Students work for DND as apprentice trainees over the summer holidays to build a career in naval repair work.
 Apprentices are also paid a competitive wage while they learn about the trade.

-The Secondary School Student Apprenticeship Program gives students an opportunity to build on knowledge from school using their natural mechanical aptitude.
+The FSWEP program gives students an opportunity to build on knowledge from school using their natural mechanical aptitude.
 We want the experience to be both challenging and fulfilling for participants.
 Our goal is to lead students to a career with a future.
-If participants are successful in the program, they are automatically registered as regular apprentices.
-Further, all the hours Students Apprentices work while in the program will count toward their formal Apprenticeship, resulting in a decreased Apprenticeship completion time.
+If participants are successful within the program there is opportunity for them to be hired through a non advertised student bridging program, though this is not a guarantee.
+Further, all the hours Students Apprentices work while in the program will count toward their formal Apprenticeship, in that trade.